arichtman/nix/README.md

 **Stay frosty like Tony**

-A home for my system configurations using Nix Flakes Be warned, I'm still learning and experimenting.
+A home for my system configurations and home lab using Nix Flakes.

+Be warned, I'm still learning and experimenting.

 ![As-is network and systems diagram](./assets/bedrock.drawio.svg "As-is networking diagram")